-- 2. When schools or colleges are removing a child from the school or college roll in the above circumstances, the Local Authority MUST be informed using the following on line form WSCC RFR form - 3.
+- statutory obligations, identify and track children missing education until they are back in school or receiving suitable education elsewhere. - 2.
+When schools or colleges are removing a child from the school or college roll in the above circumstances, the Local Authority MUST be informed using the following on line form WSCC RFR form - 3.
 The Local Authority will always welcome contact from schools and colleges with the Children Missing Education Team before a child is removed from roll.